HACC2024/Comp-Sience/README.md

 Our backend repository is here:

-This webapp is for the Hawaii Keiki Museum that showcases an “energy meter” the display energy used by various appliance and devices in the typical household.
+This webapp is for the Hawaii Keiki Museum that showcases an “energy meter” to display energy used by various appliance and devices in the typical household.

 ## For local installation and use: